NOTE: We do not represent individuals who are victims of cyber-fraud.

 In addition to the standard protections for whistleblowers offered by the anti-retaliation provision of the False Claims Act, most of these cases are likely to arise against Government contractors, which means that the National Defense Authorization Act (NDAA), 41 U.S.C. § 4712, and various federal government agency-specific statutes are also likely to apply.

-These protections are even broader than those under the False Claims Act, as they apply not only to fraud, but also gross mismanagement, waste, or abuse of authority relating to government funding, or violations of law, rule, or regulation related to the contract, or substantial and specific dangers to public health or safety.
+These protections are even broader than those under the False Claims Act, as they apply not only to fraud but also to gross mismanagement, waste, or abuse of authority relating to government funding or violations of law, rule, or regulation related to the contract, or substantial and specific dangers to public health or safety.
 Moreover, these regulations generally begin with an agency investigation where the Government can order the contractor to pay retaliation-related damages without the need for litigation and a trial.